cbout/MAVLink_C_example/include/README.md

 ## Conclusion

 Now you are ready to understand this library.
-If you want some concrete example of implementation you can refer to our folder [examples/](../examples).
+If you want some concretes examples of implementation you can refer to our folder [examples/](../examples).
 We hope this file helps you to understand MAVLink_C Library.

 [devguide]:https://mavlink.io/en/	"MAVLink's libs general dev guide"
 [c_lib]: https://github.com/mavlink/c_library_v1	"C library v1 repository"